Jaycns/Jaycns/README.md

 Mastering React

 ### 🌱 I’m currently learning
-How to build web application on Angular framework
+How to fetch data from an API using React

 ### 👯 I’m looking to collaborate on